Arbitrarily Varying Wiretap Channels with Non-Causal Side Information at the Jammer: Introduction

 In this work, we consider the \AVWC{} with non-causal side information at the jammer.
 Non-causal side information means that codewords are known at an active adversary before they are transmitted.
-We provide the random code secrecy capacity under the maximum error criterion for the case that there exists a best channel to the eavesdropper and under the condition that the eavesdropping channel is strongly degraded with respect to the main channel.
+We provide the single letter random code secrecy capacity under the maximum error criterion for the case that there exists a best channel to the eavesdropper.
 By considering the maximum error criterion, we allow the active attacker to know the messages, as well.
-For the considered case, we are able to provide a single letter formula for the secrecy capacity.
-We use methods of \cite{Boche2019}, hence random coding arguments instead of list codes, \cite{Sarwate2007}.
+We use methods of \cite{Boche2019a}, hence random coding arguments instead of list codes, \cite{Sarwate2007}, which might be an alternative approach.
+Furthermore, we derive a single letter random code secrecy capacity formula for the case that the eavesdropping channel is strongly degraded, strongly noisier, or strongly less capable with respect to the main channel.
+We compare our results to the random code secrecy capacity for the cases of maximum error criterion but without non-causal side information at the jammer, maximum error criterion with non-causal side information of the messages at the jammer, and the case of average error criterion without non-causal side information at the jammer.
+By considering this model, we are able to describe situations, in which a communication system is subject to two different simultaneous attacks, eavesdropping and jamming attacks.
+For both, we individually assume worst case scenarios.
+By requiring a best channel to the eavesdropper, we also consider the case of colluding jammer and eavesdropper.
+The eavesdropper obtains a perfect observation of the \CR{} shared between the legitimate communication partners.
+Hence, the \CR{} cannot be used as a key to encrypt the data.

-Furthermore, we derive a general multi letter formula for the case that the assumption that the eavesdropping channel is strongly degraded with respect to the main channel does not hold.
-We compare our results to the random code secrecy capacity for the cases of maximum error criterion but without non-causal side information at the jammer, maximum error criterion with non-causal side information of the messages at the jammer, and the case of average error criterion with without non-causal side information at the jammer.
+In Table \ref{tab:literature}, we set our work into context.
+For this overview, we only considered state dependent channels with secrecy requirements, whose states are influenced by an external entity.
+But keep in mind, that there are publications without secrecy requirements, which are still highly related to this work, i.e, \cite{Sarwate2007,Cai2010,Sarwate2010}.
+Since our work does not include constraints on the input or states, we excluded those works from the table, as well.